• Skip to primary navigation

 • Cut three or four limes in half and use a citrus reamer or press to squeeze out the juice.

 • Pour oil into a large, heavy-bottomed skillet or saucepan until the oil is ½ inch deep (approximately 3 cups).
-Turn the heat to medium-high until the oil reaches 350 F, then turn the heat down to medium-low.
+Turn the heat to medium-high until it reaches 350°F, then turn the heat down to medium-low.

-• Fry about 10 chips at a time, trying not to let them overlap in the oil.
-Fry each batch for about 50 seconds, or until they are lightly browned, then use a skimmer to scoop them out of the oil.
-Let the chips drain on paper towel-lined cookie sheets.
+• Fry about 10 chips at a time, trying not to let them overlap.
+Fry each batch for about 50 seconds, or until they are lightly browned, then use a skimmer to scoop them out.
+Let the tortilla chips drain on paper towel-lined cookie sheets.

 • Serve the chips immediately with your favorite salsas, guacamole, or queso.
 Check out our copycat Chipotle tomatillo green chili salsa (salsa verde) and queso blanco for delicious dipping ideas.